claudioametrano/UnFATE/README.md

 ## NOTES
+* **UnFATE_markers_195.fas** is the reference file with the amino-acid reference sequences used for our bait set and that you should use to run UnFATE, it can be complemented with additional sequence if you already have sequecnes from your taxon of interest, this could improve the gene completeness (the 10 genes files is only useful for software testing!!)
 * `python3 main_wrap.py --help` will open the help describing each arumgent and their usage.
 * the argument **--first_use** only need to be used the first time the pipeline is launched.
 Do not move the UnFATE folder afterwards.
 * Rememeber to set up file extensions for your data: Sequencing data must be in files ending with **_R<1|2>.fastq(.gz)** or _SE.fastq(.gz).
 Assemblies must be in fasta files ending with **.fna(.gz)**.